GlobalSeaweedSTAR Travel Fund

 Links to other GS-STAR Grant Schemes

-In line with European General Data Protection Regulation (GDPR), all applicant details will not be shared with any third party and no personal information will be stored beyond the reporting period of the GS-STAR Programme.
+In line with European General Data Protection Regulation (GDPR), applicant details will not be shared with any third party.
+Personal information will not be stored beyond the reporting period of the GlobalSeaweedSTAR programme.

 How to apply

-Download an application form and return to GlobalSeaweedSTAR@sams.ac.uk.
+Download an application form and return it completed with a current CV to GlobalSeaweedSTAR@sams.ac.uk.

-Any application which does not provide the relevant documentation above will be rejected.
+Any application which does not provide both documents above will be rejected.